1. Why is this project about paper cartons?

 Photos featuring students will require parental release forms for every student appearing within the images, which can be submitted with your entry.
 Please print release forms to be signed by parents, then scan and upload.
 Failure to submit release forms will eliminate any images featuring students from your entry.

-The registered sponsor for each winning school will be contacted by e-mail within 7 days following the official announcement of the winners using the contact information provided in the entry form.
+The registered team leader for each winning school will be contacted by e-mail within 7 days following the official announcement of the winners using the contact information provided in the entry form.
 Winners will be featured on KidsGardening.org and Carton2Garden.com.

 Carton 2 Garden strives to provide educators with an opportunity to teach students about environmental stewardship, recycling, and repurposing materials, and how those concepts can have an impact on the lives of people, other creatures, and our environment.
 The Carton 2 Garden effort is focused on helping to facilitate teachable moments through hands-on educational experiences in a garden setting.
 Through our lessons and activity guide we provide opportunities for learning to better care for our planet through repurposing and recycling.